AudDMusic/DiscordBot/README.md

 ![Discord bot](https://audd.tech/discord.jpg?)

 ## How to run it:
-- Get a token from [AudD Telegram bot](https://t.me/auddbot?start=api) and copy it to the AudDToken variable
+- Get a token from [AudD](https://dashboard.audd.io) and copy it to the AudDToken in *config.json*
 - Create an application here: https://discordapp.com/developers/applications
-- Copy the secret to the DiscordToken variable and get the Client ID
+- Copy the secret to the DiscordToken in config.json and the Client ID to DiscordAppID in *config.json*
 - Create a bot
-- Run the discord-bot (e.g. `go run main.go`)
+- Build and run the discordBot (e.g. `go build && ./discordBot`)
-- Open `https://discordapp.com/api/oauth2/authorize?client_id=<INSERT CLIENT ID HERE>&permissions=1049088&scope=bot` and add the bot to a server
+- Open `https://discordapp.com/api/oauth2/authorize?client_id=<INSERT CLIENT ID HERE>&permissions=277026819136&scope=bot%20applications.commands` and add the bot to a server

 ## How to use it
-- To recognize a song from a voice channel, type !song or !recognize
+- To identify a song from an audio/video file or a link, reply to it with !song or or right-click on the message and pick App -> Recognize This Song
-- It's better to also mention users who are playing the song (like !song @MusicBot)
+- To recognize music from a voice channel, send `!song @mention` or /vs-song slash command, mentioning the person who is playing the song (like !song @MusicBot)
-- If you want the bot to listen to a channel so it can immediately recognize the song from the last 15 second of audio, type !listen.
+- If you want the bot to listen to a channel so it can immediately recognize the song from the last 15 second of audio, type !listen or use the /listen slash command.

 ## How to use it with the streams